 29. Any proposals for government advertising and publicity must comply with the Guidelines for Government Advertising.

-30. This section should include a statement on whether the Minister proposes to release the paper proactively.
-It is appropriate to note here that release is subject to redactions as appropriate under the Official Information Act 1982.
+30. This section should include a statement on whether the Minister proposes to release the paper proactively in whole or in part, or to delay the release beyond 30 business days.
+Proactive release is subject to redaction as appropriate under the Official Information Act 1982.
 Refer to the CabGuide page on proactive release for more information.
+Note that there is no need to include a recommendation noting or seeking agreement to release a paper.

 31. Discussions at a Cabinet or Cabinet committee meeting will usually focus on the recommendations.
 The wording of the recommendations form the draft decisions.
 It is, therefore, important to set out the recommendations in a logical order, and to set out clearly and unambiguously all of the decisions needed.
 All recommendations, including options, must be drawn together at the end of the paper, not scattered throughout the text.
 Do not omit important issues on which decisions are required.